GitauHarrison/notes/flask_tables/flask_tables.md

 {% endblock %}
 ```

-There are three scripts I have added:
+In the `head` block, I have linked to the dataTable CSS file.
+There are also three scripts I have added:
 - `jquery-3.6.0.min.js`: jQuery library
 - `jquery.dataTables.js`: jQuery dataTables library
 - `dataTables.bootstrap5.js`: jQuery dataTables library (custom logic for Bootstrap)